My Biggest Parenting Regret? I Didn’t Take My Full Maternity Leave

 Plus, I know a number of women who took maternity leave, only to come back to find their positions “redundant,” which really means, “Someone else is doing your job just as well!”
 One ambitious career woman I know, who worked extremely hard to get to the position she had, took a year’s maternity leave and actually came back to her job only to find out that she had to reapply for the position she had left.
 How crazy is that?

-In this article, written in 2013, entitled, “Should you take a shorter maternity leave?” they ask the question, “So what’s the rush to get back from maternity leave?”
-The (American) writers says, “Although it isn’t legal for employers to pass over pregnant women for promotions or salary increases, women are often unofficially docked for taking time out to raise a family, with the perception that the longer a woman is away, the less dedicated she will be to the job and therefore less worthy of a promotion.
-Throw into the mix the bad economy, and women have more reason to rush back to their jobs–they don’t want to give employers any reason to lay them off.”
+In this article, “I cut my maternity leave short for a better paying job” they point out that, “We put our own dreams aside to make other people’s dreams come true.”
+And although it isn’t legal for employers to pass over pregnant women for promotions or salary increases, if you’re out of the office you’re out of the game.
+And there’s the perception that the longer a woman is away, the less dedicated she will be to the job and therefore less worthy of a promotion.
+Throw into the mix the bad economy, and women have more reason to rush back to their jobs–they don’t want to give employers any reason to lay them off.

-Many women, they point out, have gone back to work only a handful of weeks after they give birth.
-They mention Marissa Mayer, who was the CEO of Yahoo!, at the time, who made headlines when she took two-weeks (working) maternity leave after giving birth to her son.
+And lest us not forget Marissa Mayer, the CEO of Yahoo! at the time, who made headlines when she took two-weeks (working) maternity leave after giving birth to her son.
 It also mentions Victoria Beckham who “vowed” to not stop working, after her daughter Harper was born.
 She even tweeted, “Maternity leave…what’s that?”

-I’m not one to question or to encourage Meghan Markle, or any woman for that matter, on whether or not they should take advantage of maternity leave.
+I’m not one to question or to encourage any woman on whether or not they should take advantage of maternity leave.
 I’m just saying it’s one of, if not my only, parenting regret.
 Looking back, I shouldn’t have worried about being replaced.
 I shouldn’t have wanted to prove to anyone that I was still ambitious.

 I don’t regret missing out on time with my babies, but I do feel regret that I felt pressure to work, when, really, I should have enjoyed the year off.